mikedeik/csharpapp/README.md

 * A dockerfile has been added inside the /src folder.
 To build the image use the ```docker build -t image_name . ``` command.
 To run the image execute the ```docker run -d -p 5225:8080 --name container_name image_name``` command.
 * Unit tests have been implemented for all the services and handlers.
 I did not add tests for controllers since they are just wrapping the mediator messages.
+* I also added a postman collection for the api.